CarlosPumar/React_Boilerplate/README.md

 This boilerplate provides a proficient react structure.

 - Linter (airbnb rules) configured with prettier and husky
-- Dockerized with development and production stages.
+- Dockerized with development and production stages
 - Jest for testing
 - src folder structure:
   - CommonComponents: Reusable components